CartoDB/carto-workshop/basic.md

   * Click on **`DATA`**.
   * Select `name` in order to filter by country name.
   * Click on **`EDIT`** in order to customize both widgets.
-* Now you can filter and autostyle by country and city name.
+* Now you can filter by country and city name.
+But as you can see cities are not filtered when filtering by their country.
+In order to solve this we are going to add an analysis.

 <br>